arc-1409/hackathonProject/README.md

 ## Existing Features

-- Track your football teams' live rankings in their leagues ...and more to come in the future!
+- Track your football teams' live rankings in Premier League, La Liga, and German Bundesliga ...and more to come in the future!

 ## Installation